Robert Chen, Violin

 No lawn sales

-Dining Package: You can make the concert a complete evening out when you purchase the concert/dining package for $50 per person.
+Dining Package: (SOLD OUT) You can make the concert a complete evening out when you purchase the concert/dining package for $50 per person.
 This convenient package comes complete with dinner in the Freehling Room before the performance in Bennett Gordon Hall.
 Dinner starts at 6:30 p.m.

 To Order: Click the "Buy Now" button and select the dining package ticket option from the drop-down menu on the left side of the next page.